-Like Apollo, you, too, can write haiku.
-Select a favorite character or favorite scene from The Hidden Oracle, The Dark Prophecy, or The Burning Maze and create your original haiku.
-It should offer an overview of that event or capture the spirit of your selected character.
-Remember, haiku has a structure, but beyond that, have fun playing with words!
+Like Apollo, you too can write haiku.
+Select a favorite character or scene from The Hidden Oracle or The Dark Prophecy and create an original haiku that offers an overview of that event or captures the spirit of the selected character.
+Remember, haiku has a structure, but beyond that, you can play with words and have fun!